 To do this, you need to provide the control measures outlined in the COSHH risk assessment and making sure they are used and the correct working procedure is followed by those using the substance.

-Information, instruction and training may need to be provided to employees, this may be on the job training briefing workers on the COSHH assessment and the system of work in place, or further training where risks are high.
+Information, instruction and training may need to be provided to employees.
+This may include on the job training briefing workers on the COSHH assessment and the system of work in place, or further training where risks are high.
 Do people know how to use safety measures?
 You may also need to provide appropriate supervision.